MarlonJMejia/docs/home/cloud-init.md

-Modifying cloud image with virt-customize
+Modifying cloud images with virt-customize

 ```
 # Enable a service by running a command